AN ITINERARY TO WHAT TO DO IN THE DOLOMITES

 There are two hiking paths that you can choose from, one easy and one difficult.
 I chose the difficult one on accident and it was very strenuous.
 So, I would suggest taking the easier one and saving your energy for enjoying the lake.

 You should bring your own drinks and food, as there are not many places there for you to buy some.
-Also, the refuges/restrooms might not be open.
+Also, the refuges/restrooms might not be open. even with my own negative experiences (I was not prepared for such a difficult hike with a little dog), I consider hiking here as one of the best things to do in the Dolomites.

 Find out more about my hike to Lago Sorapis here.